Supreme Court Petition

-On April 5, 2018, Ohio State announced that an independent, external investigation is underway into allegations of sexual misconduct against a former university-employed physician.
+On April 5, 2018, Ohio State announced the initiation of an independent, external investigation into allegations of sexual misconduct against a former university-employed physician.

-All updates will be posted on this site.
-To see the most recent update, click here.
+All updates have been posted on this site.

 Ohio State actively promotes a safe and healthy campus climate for students, faculty, staff and visitors.
 The university does not tolerate sexual misconduct and is committed to advancing a culture of civility and respect.
-If anyone has experienced any form of sexual misconduct while enrolled at Ohio State, and the incident involved another student or university employee, they are encouraged to report to the Office of University Compliance and Integrity, our anonymous reporting service or law enforcement.
+Ohio State leaders urge anyone who has experienced sexual misconduct to report to the Office of Institutional Equity, the university’s anonymous reporting service or law enforcement.

-If anyone has experienced any form of sexual misconduct at any point outside of Ohio State, please contact local law enforcement.
+Survivors who have experienced any form of sexual misconduct outside of Ohio State are also encouraged to contact local law enforcement.
 Additional resources include: